-- 6.10.
+- 5.10.
 Costs and benefits of each option will, where appropriate, be set out together with an assessment of their significance.
 Costs and benefits of each option will be identified relative to the same base case alternative.
-In most cases this will be the "do nothing" option. - 6.11.
-Ofgem considers that some issues are more amenable to robust quantification than others.
+In most cases this will be the "do nothing" option. - 5.11.
+Ofgem considers that some issues are more amenable to robust quantification than others and that costs are in many case more readily quantified than benefits.
+Ofgem recognises that there is scope to improve its quantification of costs and benefits but considers that in order to do this it will need the cooperation of industry. - 5.12.
 Ofgem considers that IAs will always be a mixture of qualitative and quantitative assessments.
 Qualitative assessments do not indicate that an issue is less important.
 Rather Ofgem is keen to avoid spurious quantification which could create a false impression of certainty.
-Where quantitative assessments are included they will often be as ranges which in some cases could be broad. - 6.12.
-An initial consultation paper might conclude that, on the basis of the available evidence, the project should proceed, but that further analysis of costs and benefits should be carried out before any decision is implemented (with 'do nothing' remaining an option). - 6.13.
+Where quantitative assessments are included they will often be as ranges which in some cases could be broad. - 5.13.
+An initial consultation paper might conclude that, on the basis of the available evidence, the project should proceed, but that further analysis of costs and benefits should be carried out before any decision is implemented (with 'do nothing' remaining an option). - 5.14.
 The costs and benefits sub-section will end with a summary that identifies any areas where Ofgem intends to carry out further work to assess impacts, or where the views of respondents are sought.
 The summary will include a table of costs and benefits for each of the options under consideration.